 What does the tour include?

 Accommodations, all meals, potable drinking water, river transportation, all excursions including Añangu Kichwa Community, and visits to the exclusive NWC's parrot-macaw clay licks.
 The service of a native guide and naturalist bilingual guide are also provided.
 The entrance to Yasuni National Park, rain poncho, and rubber boots are provided when needed.

 What is the price for the domestic Quito-Coca-Quito flight?

-At the moment, the price is US$256 per passenger and children under 12 years old get 50% off the regular price (for which you must send copy of the passport).
+At the moment, the price is US $ 256 per passenger and children under 11 years and 11 months get a 30% discount on the normal price (for which you must send a copy of the passport).
 This price is subject to change.